Table of Contents

 If you are using the previous version of the Zendesk integration, you can easily migrate to the new version by following the instructions to “Authenticate Zendesk to your Transifex organization” and “Linking a specific Transifex project with Zendesk content” for the Transifex project you have already linked with Zendesk using the previous Zendesk Integration.

 All your translations and localization status will remain intact by this action.
-We took extra care to make sure that the workflow of all the Transifex - Zendesk integration is not affected.
+We took extra care to ensure the workflow of all the Transifex - Zendesk integration is unaffected.

 Finally, you will have to remove the previous integration from your Zendesk account by: